CLAIRE-COVID-T4/covid-data/README.md

 - `Ontology Term Qualifier Names` --> TODO
 - `Ontology Term Types` --> TODO

+## Clustering: how-to

+To reproduce the procedure that generates clusters of the GO-terms, please do as follows:

+#TODO

+## Node2vec: how-to

+To reproduce the procedure that generates GO-terms embeddings using node2vec, please do as follows:

+#TODO

 ## Nomenclature

 - CAS Number: a unique numerical identifier assigned by the Chemical Abstracts Service (CAS) to every chemical substance described in the open scientific literature.